The

 of the English laws and especially those relating to human rights were patterned

 on them.
-This included the English laws on prisoner rights, capital punishment,
+As I recall (but dont quote me) this included the English laws on prisoner rights, capital punishment,

 Naval impress (draft) laws, some property ownership law and squatters